maks726/Visual_Analytics/README.md

 mutate() to count percentage
 geom_line() to create a line plot of Covid-19 cases for each day and to add a line with average percentage value for each day facet_wrap() to create scatter plot facets for each kommune

+Part4 - I were asked to analyze the data and visualize some findings presumably with the help of static ggplot2 plots using the available data published at Covid19data.no website.
+In this part, my task is to produce a number of interactive and dynamic visualizations.